Director of Finance

-David believes connection with both people and nature is the key to social change, with this idea in mind he studied psychology in his native Mexico and later was granted a scholarship to study a Master degree in Culture and Development Studies in Belgium graduating from both with honors.
+David believes the connection between people and nature is the key to social change, with this idea in mind he studied psychology in his native Mexico and completed his Master’s in Culture and Development Studies in Belgium graduating from both with honors.

-He has worked as a leader in projects in many countries around the world in topics related to cultural diversity, sustainability, community building and education.
+For the past fifteen years has worked leading projects in many countries around the world in topics related to cultural diversity, sustainability, community building and education.
 These experiences have only strengthened his conviction on the possibility of a profound positive change in societies when we take the time to listen to one another and build together.
 Through his work with GSE he wants to share this experience with young leaders.
-Contact him at [email protected]
+Contact him at gro.y1531777401ssabm1531777401etned1531777401utsla1531777401bolg@1531777401atomd1531777401

 Cuenca Exchange Program Manager

 Debbie was born and raised in New York of Peruvian origins.
 She began traveling at the age of 6 to Peru and it enlightened her to continue traveling and learning about different cultures.
 Her passion for traveling, human rights, and her Latina roots led her to earning her B.A. in International Relations in the Developing World Track with a minor in Latin American Studies from SUNY Geneseo in May of 2014.
 During her college career, Debbie studied abroad in Argentina, Buenos Aires, focusing on Urban Environmental Issues in Latin America.